jon-jacky/Piety/twisted/README.md

 twisted
 =======

-This directory contains an *eventloop* module that uses the Twisted event loop instead of the usual Piety event loop based on Unix *select*.

-This is a platform-dependent module because it requires *Twisted*.
+Non-blocking event loop using the Twisted reactor.

-The platform-independent *piety* module imports the *eventloop* module from this directory to run Piety applications, tasks, and jobs with the Twisted event loop instead of the usual Piety event loop.
+The platform-independent *piety* module can import the *eventloop* module from this directory.
+The *bin/twisted_paths* command puts this directory on the *PYTHONPATH*

-To import *twisted/eventloop* instead of the usual *select/eventloop*. put the *twisted* directory on your *PYTHONPATH* instead of the *select* directory.
-A convenient way to achieve this is to run tje *bin/twisted_paths* command instead of the usual *bin/paths*.

 NOTE: At this time *twisted/eventloop.py* only works with tasks that
-    are triggered by the timeout event, for example in *scripts/embedded*, but it DOES NOT WORK with tasks that use the standard input, for example in *scripts.twisted_eventloop/piety.twisted_eventloop*
+    are triggered by the timeout event, for example in *scripts/embedded* and *scripts/eventloop*.
+It DOES NOT WORK with tasks that use the standard input, for example in *scripts.twisted_eventloop/piety.twisted_eventloop*

 Revised May 2015